amiya-pattnaik/rest-atf/README.md

 Install Node.JS from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.
 Recommended version is 6.10.0.
 OR  If you have nvm installed globally, you run `nvm install` to get the latest version of node specified in the`.nvmrc` file [here](/.nvmrc).
 If you don't use nvm, be sure that you are using a compatible version.
 Further details on nvm can be found on the official [github page](https://github.com/creationix/nvm).
 MAC OSX users are best suited to install nvm with homebrew `brew install nvm`.

-Now open a terminal / command prompt,  navigate to the framework's package.json folder and run `npm install` to grab all dependencies.
+Now open a terminal (OSX) / command prompt (windows),  navigate to the framework's package.json folder and run `npm install` to grab all dependencies.

 ## Run Some Sample Tests